English

 Writing

 We base all writing on high quality texts.
-Our planning is based on resources and text suggestions from the Centre of Literacy and Primary Education (CLPE).
 Over the course of a week of teaching learners develop a range of skills which are then applied to extended pieces of writing.
 We use the four purposes of writing which build up knowledge of a variety of writing forms as learners progress through the school.

 Colourful semantics - as a support for the development of writing